RachelGreenwood/curriculum/web/media-queries.md

 #### Practice implementing a Media Query

 1. Create a very simple project in any folder on your computer, create a new [CodePen](https://codepen.io/pen/), or follow along in an existing project.
-1. Create an HTML file with a linked css file, a title, 3 images, and a paragraph like this:
+1. Create an HTML file with a linked CSS file, a title, 3 images, and a paragraph, like this:
    ```
    <!DOCTYPE html>
    <html lang="en" dir="ltr">